- By Jenna Kunze

 POMPANO BEACH, Fla. — Ahtna Marine & Construction Co.
-LLC (AMCC), a subsidiary of Alaska Native corporation Ahtna Inc., has formed a mentor-protege joint venture with Wisconsin-based marine contractor.
+LLC (AMCC), a subsidiary of Alaska Native corporation Ahtna Inc., has formed a mentor-protege joint venture with a Wisconsin-based marine contractor.

 The partnership with J.F.
 Brennan Company Inc. exists under the U.S. Small Business Administration’s Mentor- Protégé Program that aims to help small businesses grow by pairing them with experienced government contractors.

 Ahtna created AMCC as a wholly owned subsidiary in 2019 to offer hydraulic and mechanical dredging, land clearing, grading and site development services in California and Florida.
 In late 2019, AMCC acquired the assets of Cavache Inc., a Florida-based dredging firm.
 The deal added 20 employees, a vessel and various marine equipment.